 Enjoy!
 Each acorn squash halve is one serving.

-Acorn Squash Nutrition
+Cooking Acorn Squash in the Microwave: Nutrition

 Acorn squash is considered one of the winter squashes, it's packed in nutrients, high in antioxidants, plus it boosts the immune system and decreases inflammation.